 Congratulations on having taken the dangerous adventure of writing a book.
 And zillion congratulations if you are already done with the colossal task of writing your book.
-You are here looking for an answer to ‘ how to write a book title ‘ , right?
+You are here looking for an answer to ‘ how to write a book title ‘.

-To tell you, a book title is the most important marketing decision you will take for the launch of your book.
-Period.
+The title of your book is the most important marketing decision you will take for the launch of your book.

 Pull the reins.
 We will discuss it all.
 But let’s have a quick introduction first.

 A book title refers to the name given by the author that identifies the book.
-The book’s title is it’s essence.
-It is one of the key factors that decides if a book will get picked up by the reader for purchase.
-While it is definitely possible for a good title to come to an author automatically, you cannot rely on that to always happen.
+The book’s title is its essence.
+It is one of the key factors that decide if a book will get picked up by the reader for purchase.
+While a good title can come to an author automatically, you cannot rely on that to always happen.
 You have to take conscious control to make sure that your title ‘rings like a bell’.

 Now without further delay, let’s jump straight into the process.

 I have seen many aspiring writers worry about the book title even before they have finished writing the book.
 Please do not do this.
 Though you can decide the title of your book at any stage of writing, it is advisable to do that once you have finished writing the book.
 The title of the book often comes to the author while writing the book itself.
-So be patient if you want readers to be picking your book and taking a dip into the wondrous world you have written about.
+So be patient if you want readers to pick your book and taking a dip into your world of fantasy.

 Identify the genre, theme and plot of your book

-In the most crude terms, genre refers to the kind of book.
-Theme is the significant message or the conclusive idea you draw from the book in its entirety.
-And finally, plot is the sequence of events in the story.
-To write a good book title you have to know these three things.
+In most crude terms, genre refers to the kind of book.
+The theme is the powerful message or the conclusive idea you draw from the book in its entirety.
+And finally, the plot is the sequence of events in the story.
+To write a good book title, you have to know these three things.
 Fiction will generally give you more creative freedom than a non-fiction book.
 The latter has to be more pointed and descriptive of your book than the former, in which the title is aimed at piquing the interest of the readers.

 Brainstorm potential ideas for your book